DreamedWave/Thursday-Morning-Graduatin/README.md

 <br></br>

 ### FNF: Indie Cross (For code references)
- *(Specifically: LoadingState.hx, VideoState.hx, and some Shader Stuff!)*
+ *(Specifically: LoadingState.hx, VideoState.hx, CrashHandler code, and some Shader Stuff!)*
  **Indie Cross** is a massive community collaboration lead by BrightFyre, featuring 3 weeks and many more songs dedicated to indie games Cuphead, Undertale, and Bendy and the Ink Machine.

  Links: **[source code on GitHub](https://github.com/brightfyregit/Indie-Cross-Public)**